frc2357/meltdown-management-system/README.md

 - Press the event dropdown to see the matches for that event
 - Press the export icon to display a QR code to scan into with Overseer
 - Press the red trash can to delete a match from the tablet

+## For Developers
+- More comprehensive techinical documentation can be found in the `_documentation` folder